pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual-v2/sections/ppr-frontend/sections/pulsar-user-account.md

 Now that your Pulsar user account has been successfully created, you can manage it on your [Pulsar user account page](https://web.pulsar-edit.dev/users).

-Here you can view the account information saved to Pulsar, and view your Pulsar API Token.
+On this page, you can view the account information saved to Pulsar and your Pulsar API token.
+This token is what enables you to publish to the Pulsar Package Registry using `ppm`.

 This Pulsar API Token is what can be used to allow you to publish to the Pulsar Package Registry using [PPM]().